 The IPA is a beast in its own right, drowning beer nerds in bitter notes for years.
 The IPA has become the flagship brew for craft brewers, and beer detractors are quick to point out that IPAs are just too icky to drink.

-As a subset of the pale ale, the IPA is just…more.
-More alcohol, more flavor, more hops, more gravity, more more more.
+As a subset of the pale ale, the IPA is packed with more: More alcohol, more flavor, more hops, more gravity, more everything.

 As with any type or style of beer, the specific difference between a pale ale and IPA comes down to whatever the brewer decides to call it.
 However, I would find it disingenuous to call a 7% hazy beast a pale ale, or a 5.5% citra sipper an IPA.